MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 empty('abc')
 ```

-And returns these results:
+And return these results respectively:

-* First example: Passes an empty string, so the function returns `true`.
+* Passes an empty string, so the function returns `true`.
-* Second example: Passes the string "abc", so the function returns `false`.
+* Passes the string **abc**, so the function returns `false`.

 <a name="endsWith"></a>

 ### endsWith

 Check whether a string ends with a specific substring.
-Return true when the substring is found, or return false when not found.
-This function is not case-sensitive.
+Return `true` when the substring is found, or return `false` if not found.
+This function is case-insensitive.

 ```
 endsWith('<text>', '<searchText>')